 Grant Street Crossing

-Vertical pylons, paint, new crossing signals and upgraded signage will create a welcoming gateway intended to delineate a clear cyclist and pedestrian route across Grant Street and to celebrate riverfront trail entry into Pittsburgh.
+Vertical pylons, paint, new crossing signals and upgraded signage installed throughout November and December of 2017 create a welcoming gateway intended to delineate a clear cyclist and pedestrian route across Grant Street.
+The project also celebrates riverfront trail entry into Pittsburgh for the thousands of cyclists on the Great Allegheny Passage who end their journey at Point State Park.

 Riverlife engaged landscape architects LaQuatra Bonci and key stakeholders, including the City’s Department of Public Works (DPW) and City Planning, the PA Department of Transportation (PennDOT), PA Department of Conservation and Natural Resources (DCNR), Office of Public Art, Pittsburgh Downtown Partnership, Bike Pittsburgh, Friends of the Riverfront, Allegheny Trail Alliance, Children’s Museum of Pittsburgh, and others, to come up with design solutions that will work in the context of DPW and PennDOT directives.